dnokafor/yourfinanceworks/api/MCP/README.md

 ```

 #### `reprocess_bank_statement`
-Reprocess a bank statement for better transaction matching and categorization.
+Reprocess a statement for better transaction matching and categorization.

 **Parameters:**
-- `statement_id` (int): ID of the bank statement to reprocess
+- `statement_id` (int): ID of the statement to reprocess
 - `force_reprocess` (bool, optional): Force reprocessing even if already processed (default: false)

 **Example:**